-Heritage Days 2024 at the Château de Saint-Germain-en-Laye - Musée d'Archéologie Nationale (78)
+Heritage Days 2025 at the Château de Saint-Germain-en-Laye - Musée d'Archéologie Nationale (78), program

-The Château de Saint-Germain-en-Laye is taking part in the Journées du Patrimoine 2024.
-On the program for Saturday September 21 and Sunday September 22, guided tours of the Château and the Musée d'Archéologie Nationale, plus many other surprises, for a unique plunge into the heart of history.
+The Château de Saint-Germain-en-Laye is taking part in the Journées du Patrimoine 2025.
+The program for Saturday September 20 and Sunday September 21 includes guided tours of the Château and the Musée d'Archéologie Nationale, and more!

-A historic monument par excellence, the Château de Saint-Germain-en-Laye has a fascinating history, which we invite you to discover during the Journées du Patrimoine, the 39th edition of which takes place on Saturday and Sunday, September 21 and 22 , 2024.
+A historic monument par excellence, the Château de Saint-Germain-en-Laye has a fascinating history, which we invite you to discover during the Journées du Patrimoine, the 42nd edition of which takes place on Saturday September 20 and Sunday September 21 , 2025.

 Built in the 12th century by King Louis VI le Gros, the Château de Saint-Germain-en-Laye was originally a hilltop fortress.
 Later, King François I transformed Saint-Germain into a Renaissance-style fortress, making it the principal residence of the kings of France.
 It was at Saint-Germain that kings Henri II, Henri IV and Louis XIV were born.
 Although the layout designed by François I remained, Louis XIV asked André Le Nôtre to redesign the gardens.